ishandutta2007/free-api/README.md

  - Currency exchange rate (can be called online) : Support query of RMB quotation and foreign exchange rate; data is for reference only —— <a href = "https://www.free-api.com/doc/79" target = '_ blank'> Interface address </a>

- - Caller ID for fixed-line phone : Query mobile / fixed Where the phone number belongs, whether it is fraud or marketing —— <a href = "https://www.free-api.com/doc/ 80 "target = '_ blank'> Interface address </a>
+ - Caller ID for fixed-line phone : Query mobile / fixed Where the phone number belongs, whether it is fraud or marketing —— <a href = "https://www.free-api.com/doc/ 80" target = '_ blank'> Interface address </a>

  - Simplified / Traditional / Martian font conversion (can be called online) : Realization of conversion between Simplified, Traditional, and Martian Word —— <a href="https://www.free-api.com/doc/81" target='_blank'> Interface address </a>